astropuffin/oakmtg.club/content/english/candidates/bronche-taylor.md

 description: Candidate for OUSD School Board Director - District 7
 office: OUSD School Board Director
 district: "7"
-bio: "# A former OUSD teacher who is pro-charter school, anti-Measure Y, and not doing the homework"
+bio: A former OUSD teacher who is pro-charter school, anti-Measure Y, and not doing the homework
 type: candidates
 ---
 # TL;DR: A former OUSD teacher who is pro-charter school, anti-Measure Y, and not doing the homework